Tokyo new virus cases near 2,000 a day before Olympics open

 In Olympics-related diplomacy, Suga is to meet with U.S. first lady Jill Biden on Thursday and have dinner at the state guest house.
 Earlier in the day, he was visited by World Health Organization Director-General Tedros Adhanom Ghebreyesus.

 Also Thursday, Emperor Naruhito received a courtesy visit from International Olympic Committee President Thomas Bach at the Imperial Palace.
+Naruhito said he hoped all athletes will compete in good health and achieve their best performances.
+Bach said the Olympic community is doing its best not to pose any risk to the Japanese.

 Experts say virus infections among unvaccinated people younger than age 50 are rising sharply.